 Building on that complexity, many nonprofit retailers have added eCommerce, and for good reason.
 It extends reach, diversifies revenue, and generates income independent of foot traffic.
 But it introduces a structural risk that's easy to underestimate.

-If inventory updates rely on periodic synchronization rather than shared real-time data, timing gaps can create inconsistencies between channels.
+If inventory updates rely on periodic synchronization rather than a shared, consistent view of stock across channels, timing gaps can create inconsistencies.

 An item gets listed online.
 A volunteer sells it in-store the same afternoon.
 The website still shows it as available.
 A customer orders it.
 Staff step in to resolve a problem that didn't need to exist, and trust in the online channel takes a quiet hit.